 3) EMPLOYEE NOMINATIONS

 Once a year, the more than 900 employees in the Kavli Group take part in deciding who will receive funding from Kavli through the so-called employee nominations.
-All employees can nominate local projects in Norway, Sweden, Finland and the UK.
+All employees can nominate local projects in Norway, Sweden, and the UK.
 In 2022, Kavli’s employees distributed NOK 10 million.

 4) LOVE TO SHARE: LOCAL CHARITIES

 Since 2020, the Kavli companies have distributed funds to local charities in the four countries where the group operates.
 Consumers are invited to nominate local causes that are close to their hearts.
 The campaigns are called Love to Share, which is also the motto of the Kavli Group.
 These funds are announced.
 It is always the Board of Kavli Trust that decides which projects will receive support.

 Kavli Trust’s allocation strategy prioritises the following areas: